 GRAVEYARDS

 In the central cemetery of Marau, a small city in southern Brazil, squat mausoleums are crowded together like a mess of toy blocks.
-From the cobbled walks, the cemetery looks clean and well kept.
+From the cobbled walks, the cemetery looks clean and well-kept.
 But a couple of years ago, when a team of researchers visited, they noticed a crack in the wall of one of the tombs.
 Inside was a relatively new corpse, and it was leaking.

 For millennia, groups of people have set aside special places to inter their dead, but as the world’s population has grown, so have the problems with concentrating dead bodies in this way.
 “Cemeteries can be regarded as special kinds of landfills,” the World Health Organization wrote in a 1998 report, and, like any landfill, they come with pollution risks.
-There have been few comprehensive studies of their environmental hazards, but in some cases—a cemetery that keeps flooding, for instance—the dangers of contamination are clear.
-With cemeteries sometimes converted into parks and playgrounds, or surrounded by dense development, environmental scientists are increasingly trying to understand the real dangers hidden in cemetery grounds.
+There have been few comprehensive studies of their environmental hazards, but in some cases—a cemetery that keeps flooding—the dangers of contamination are clear.
+With cemeteries sometimes converted into parks and playgrounds or surrounded by dense development, environmental scientists are increasingly trying to understand the real dangers hidden in cemetery grounds.

 In any place where we bury bodies, the soil will be different from the surrounding land, and those underground signatures can last for hundreds, even thousands, of years.
 Some researchers have a name for cemetery soils—“necrosols”—and they can carry higher concentrations of nutrients than the surrounding areas.
 Far more alarming are the microbes that soil can contain.

-Back in the 19th century, there were at least a few documented cases of cemeteries contaminating urban water supplies.
+Back in the 19th century, at least a few documented cases of cemeteries contaminating urban water supplies.
 Cholera often slipped from dead bodies into drinking water, and in Berlin in the 1860s, people who lived near cemeteries were at higher risk of contracting typhoid fever.
 In Paris, the water near cemeteries might have tasted sweet and had that fishy, infected smell.

 Modern cemeteries are full of all sorts of other potential contaminants.
 Every year in the United States, more than 100,000 tons of steel—“enough to rebuild the Golden Gate Bridge,” as a reporter for Modern Farmer noted—are buried in cemeteries, along with wood preservatives, paints, medical devices with radioactive components, zinc, silver, bronze, hip replacements, breast implants, and all the other detritus of human life that we take with us to the grave.
 Embalming fluids, which once included arsenic, are gradually mixed into the dirt.
 The formaldehyde used today is a carcinogen.
-Corpses secrete toxic compounds called putrescine and cadaverine, which are responsible for the off-putting smell of decomposition.
+Corpses secrete toxic compounds called putrescine and cadaverine, responsible for the off-putting smell of decomposition.
 Cemeteries are heavily landscaped, too, which means a lot of fertilizer.
-The varnishes of coffins, the clothing people are buried in, the make-up on their faces—it’s all filled with compounds that, concentrated heavily in one place, can become a hazard.
+The varnishes of coffins, the clothing people are buried in, the make-up on their faces—all filled with compounds that, concentrated heavily in one place, can become a hazard.

 While human bodies decompose in about a decade, some of these pollutants linger for much longer.
 Traces of metals, for instance, can persist for many years.
 “It dilutes over time,” says Matthys Dippenaar, a hydrogeologist at the University of Pretoria, who has been leading a project on the environmental hazards of cemeteries.
 “But it never disappears.”
 Flooding can exacerbate pollution problems in cemeteries.

 The way that cemeteries are sited and designed can exacerbate these issues, his project found.
 Graves can act like a sieve, providing channels for rain or floodwater to flow into the ground, directly through the highest concentrations of contaminants.
 Or the presence of a cemetery can lead to erosion, which sloughs the buried pollutants off into nearby water sources.
-Often cemeteries are located in flood-prone areas, close to wells, or in sensitive places, because as a form land use and compared to activities like housing and industry, Dippenaar says, “a cemetery is often wrongly considered to be the lowest risk.”
+Often cemeteries are located in flood-prone areas, close to wells, or in sensitive places, because as a form of land use and compared to activities like housing and industry, Dippenaar says, “a cemetery is often wrongly considered to be the lowest risk.”

 From a public health perspective, the contamination that poses the highest risk is the pathogens.
 “Historically, people have assumed if you put formaldehyde in the body, then you know the pathogens would die off,” says microbiologist Eunice Ubomba-Jaswa, a water resources quality manager at the South African Water Research Commission, and one of Dippenaar’s collaborators.
 But studies have found all sorts of microbes thriving in cemetery soil: E. coli, salmonella, C. perfringens (a common cause of foodborne illness), and B. anthracis (which, as its name suggests, carries anthrax).
-In laboratory simulations of cemetery conditions, Ubomba-Jaswa was surprised to find that E. coli survived the biocide that was supposed to kill them off.
+In laboratory simulations of cemetery conditions, Ubomba-Jaswa was surprised to find that E. coli survived the biocide that was supposed to kill them.
 In one study, their team found E. coli, including the more dangerous, drug-resistant strains, in water samples from three different cemeteries.

-It’s not totally obvious what the best alternative is for an environmentally conscious death.
-Cremation, for instance, has its own environmental impact.
+It’s not obvious what the best alternative is for an environmentally conscious death.
+Cremation, for instance, has its environmental impact.
 But there are plenty of ideas floating around—from vertical cemeteries to mushroom death suits to freezing a body and shaking it to dust.

 FUNERALS IN CUBA